DataByRajesh/EquityAlphaEngine/data_pipeline/README.md

 ## ✅ Notes on Cache & Data Persistence
 - Local JSON cache used for fundamentals (`cache_utils.py`)
-- SQLite database stores computed financials (`data/stocks_data.db`)
+- Hosted database stores computed financials (configured via `DATABASE_URL`)
 - Gmail alerts use credentials from `credentials.json` (optional)

 ---

-## ☁️ Persistent Storage Recommendations
+## ☁️ Streamlit Cloud Deployment
+When deploying on Streamlit Cloud:
+- Add a `DATABASE_URL` entry to `.streamlit/secrets.toml`.
+- In the Streamlit Cloud dashboard, open **App settings → Secrets** and paste the contents of your `secrets.toml` so the app can access the hosted database.
+- Consider using an online cache or removing file-based cache for fully stateless deployments.

-For deployments requiring durable storage of datasets or logs, point the `DATA_DIR`, `CACHE_DIR`, and `LOG_DIR` environment variables to cloud object storage such as:
+For persistent storage of other outputs or logs, point `DATA_DIR`, `CACHE_DIR`, and `LOG_DIR` to cloud object storage such as Amazon S3 or Supabase Storage.

-- **Amazon S3**
-- **Supabase Storage**

-These services keep pipeline outputs across restarts and can be mounted or accessed via SDKs, allowing the application to treat them like local folders.

----

-## ✅ When Ready for Cloud Deployment
-- Switch to a hosted DB like Supabase/PostgreSQL
-- Consider using an online cache or removing file-based cache
-- Set up environment variables for sensitive credentials

 ---